tethysplatform/tethys/docs/tutorials/secure_map_services.rst

 * Adding a secure service to a Map Layout as a layer and as a basemap
 * Proxying requests so credentials never reach the browser
 * Changing service parameters at runtime
-* Requiring users to link an OAuth account before being able to access the app.
+* Requiring users to link an OAuth2 account before being able to access the app.
 * Utilizing a Secure Map Service as a response to retrieve data from a service and format it for use in your app.
 * Utilizing a Secure Map Service as an endpoint to make requests to a service from your app using JavaScript.